dsu-arl/pace-getting-started-dojo2/starthere/challenge/DESCRIPTION.md

+Most challenges will have files stored in the `/challenge` directory.
+A directory is just a folder that you can store files in.
-The actual files comprising the challenge live in the /challenge directory.
-Unlike previous challenges, which automatically ran when the terminal was opened, this challenge requires you to invoke the /challenge/solve program directly!
-Just by running it in a terminal, you will get the flag!
+The last challenge ran a file automatically when the terminal was opened, but this challenge requires you to run the file yourself.
+You will need to run the `/challenge/solve` file to get the flag.
+To run this file:
+- start the VSCode Workspace
+- open a terminal
+- type `/challenge/run` in the terminal and press `Enter`

+Then copy/paste the flag to submit!